8 Best Places To See The Sunset In Oahu

 It’s a popular spot for kayaking and stand-up paddleboarding, but it’s also a great place to just relax and watch the sunset.

-If you’re looking to get a more panoramic view of the East Shore, the Lanikai Pill Boxes Hike offers stunning views of the sunset over the Pacific Ocean.
-From this vantage point, you’ll be able to see the sun sink behind the horizon, painting the sky in a spectrum of oranges, pinks and purples.
+If you’re looking to get a more panoramic view of the East Shore, the Lanikai Pillbox Hike offers epic views of the sunset over the Pacific Ocean.
+From this vantage point, you’ll be able to see the sun sink behind the horizon, painting the sky in a spectrum of oranges, pinks, and purples.

-If you’re looking for a truly magical sunset experience, hike up to the Lanikai Pill Boxes at dusk and prepare to be mesmerized by nature’s light show!
+If you’re looking for a truly magical sunset experience, hike up to one of the Lanikai Pillboxes at dusk and prepare to be mesmerized by nature’s light show!

 4. Tantalus Lookout